Riviera River Cruises (2019 Update)

 The company has a fleet of 12 vessels on the rivers of Europe, with more on the way.
 Unlike other river cruise lines, Riviera offers a price-point that is substantially lower than most of its competitors.
 It does this by “unbundling” some features, like inclusive drinks.
 You’ll pay extra for things like bottled water and beer, wine and spirits, but Riviera believes the overall cost savings justify the add-on charges by making river cruising accessible to a wider swath of people who might be put off by the multi-thousand-dollar-fares charged by other lines.

-For those who want to add a touch of the all-inclusive to their Riviera experience, the company is offering drink packages for its 2018 river cruises that start at roughly $129 per person for an average weeklong voyage (the package will be $159 in 2019, $299 for longer cruises).
-This adds draft and non-alcoholic beer, red and white house wine, bottled water, soft drinks and juices on a complimentary basis to lunches and dinners served onboard.
-Spirits, or drinks purchased outside mealtimes, come at an additional but reasonable cost.
+For those who want to add a touch of all-inclusivity to their Riviera experience, the company is offering drink packages for its 2019 river cruises that start at roughly $159 per person for an average weeklong voyage, and $299 for longer voyages.
+This adds draft and non-alcoholic beer, red and white house wine, bottled water, soft drinks, and juices on a complimentary basis to lunches and dinners served onboard.
+Spirits, or drinks purchased outside mealtime, come at an additional but reasonable cost.

 For those who don’t imbibe – and who don’t wish to pay for an inclusion they won’t make use of – Riviera’s bare-bones pricing structure makes a lot of sense.